MilkJug1/OculusLinkLinux/README.md

 ### Installing

-PLEASE GO INTO THE [INSTALL.MD FILE FOR RIGHT NOW](./Install.md)
+Follow the instructions in the [Install.md file, since it has a really detailed instalation process, though nothing is currently working](./Install.md)

+> **Note**
-**At the current moment there is no working public build, but you can try to compile from source.**
+> At this current time(at the time of writing this), August 1st, 2022, there is no working build and or compiled version.
+You can try compiling from source for right now
+> it may work in the future for when you are compiling.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com)